Public Health Data Analyst

 Public Health Communications Specialist

-Ms. Taraskiewicz recently joined the Outreach and Training team at the IPRC in 2018.
-She works to translate the Center’s research effectively through communications and training so that it is accessible to the wider community.
+Ms. Taraskiewicz joined the Outreach and Training team at the IPRC in 2018.
+In her role, she leads multiple training and technical assistance projects for injury and violence prevention professionals in North Carolina.
+Managing multiple contracts with the NC Division of Public Health, Ms. Taraskiewicz directs collaborative, capacity-building programs such as the Injury-Free NC Academy, the North Carolina Violence Prevention Coordinating Team, and the Harm Reduction Learning Network Initiative.
+Through these and other projects, Ms. Taraskiewicz works to build and maintain strategic partnerships with key injury and violence prevention stakeholders in North Carolina and beyond to ensure high-quality and sustainable training and educational programming.
 Ms. Taraskiewicz has devoted her career to preventing and responding to gender-based violence, including serving as a prevention educator throughout DC and Metro Detroit.
 Most recently, before pursuing her Master of Public Health at UNC-Chapel Hill, she supported survivors of violence and discrimination at Equality Michigan, a statewide LGBTQ+ political advocacy and anti-violence organization.